CapricanDRJ/HadesStarCommunityData/docs/corp/e97866623598a98454b3a4724b472dc171f5e1aff84b076c43d021f0fabdc702/index.md

 ```
 Welcome, be active and have fun.
 Daily RS7+.
 Rs9 @ 2045 EST. opt in
-/out of weekly white stars.}
+/out of weekly white stars.
 ```
 ### [Discord](https://discord.gg/pVhwrfFjx3)
 ### Whitestar Bonus ❌